 We stop and have tea at the Riverside Community café and take pics of the Lower Moutere School – the 3 top classrooms appear to have been abandoned.
 Our old home in Lower Moutere is no longer there.
 We take a left up Hursthouse St and drive past K sheds and orchards on the right.
 No sign of him.
 We don’t have phone numbers for him so will try later.

 Kaiteriteri is just as amazing as it once was.
 Golden sands, blue sky and deep blue/green sea half ringed by tree-covered Kaka Point etc. This has got to be one of the top beach and holiday settings in the world.
 We buy sandwiches and have them and a cuppa at Kaka Point.
-I remember getting into trouble over a fairly mild escapade with cars and girls (and probably a couple of beers) here on the grassy knoll as a young bloke.
 We take photos looking down over the beach.

 The whole area through here has got even more popular over the last 50 years.
 Homes around the hills look expensive and there are up market cafés and restaurants.
 In fact lunch at one is too expensive for us and that’s why we buy sandwiches elsewhere.

 Next stop is K’s orchard after getting his landline numbers at the PO.
 We stop and phone him.
 I am paged through to his cell phone and we have a chat.
 He tells me is moving irrigation around.
 At the end I ask him specifically where he is right now, without revealing we are anywhere but T. He gives me enough clues and we travel about a kilometre to find him.